sighingnow/jekyll-gitbook/_pages/Digital.md

 <br/>
 <br/>

-- You need to enable the API for your project by clickin **ENABLE** button.
+- You need to enable the API for your project by clicking on **ENABLE** button.

 <img align="middle" src="images/Lab2_NewGmail4.png" width="1000" />
 <br/>